fdeblasio/pokeemerald-expansion/notes.md

 - Find way to get Hypnosis to always hit if Hypno is using it?
 - Make Water Veil also up evasion like Sand Veil?
 - Edit max money
-- Should be able to run from wild Pokemon if it is Digging, Diving, Flying, Bouncing, etc
+- Should be able to run from wild Pokémon if it is Digging, Diving, Flying, Bouncing, etc
     - Even if ability is Shadow Tag/Arena Trap
 - Actually go through SS Tidal now that you'll have more bag space
 - Brendan/May/Steven rematches?
-- Add Pokemon with dolls?
+- Add Pokémon with dolls?
 (Togepi, Smoochum, Clefairy, Lapras, Snorlax, Venusaur, Charizard, Blastoise)
 - Make seperate Dex for post-game (similar to SwSh DLC dexes)?
 - Give Absol/Ceruledge Sharpness?
 - Add FRLG trainer sprites/overworld sprites
     - Sprites are added but still need to be implemented.
-Overworld sprites may have duplicates for Pokemon and may need palettes
+Overworld sprites may have duplicates for Pokémon and may need palettes
 - Make inserting trainer sprites easier?
     - Wrapper for src/data/graphics/trainers.h?
 - Contests overhaul
 - Frontier overhaul:
-    - Pokemon
+    - Pokémon
         - EVs
         - Moves
     - Give BP after every battle?
     - Do better with saving/resting
     - Remove level 50?
-Or remove Open Level but lower Pokemon to level 50 if over?
+Or remove Open Level but lower Pokémon to level 50 if over?
     - See if Poke Ball issue no longer occurs on a clean save
     - Edit Battle Frontier messages for Fairy?
-    - Add new Pokemon to Frontier mons?
+    - Add new Pokémon to Frontier mons?
     - Make teams more accurate to trainer classes?
     - Make resting not a soft save (CHALLENGE_STATUS_SAVING)
     - Make retiring not reset streak